-Rule 8 goes on to say that at the pretrial conference, the defendant can plead guilty, or no plea shall be entered.
-Of course, the defendant should not plead guilty unless under a favorable plea agreement.
-A not-guilty plea is unnecessary because of the presumption of innocence for all accused.
+Rule 8 says that the defendant can plead guilty; or no plea shall be entered.
+But, the defendant should not plead guilty unless under a favorable plea agreement.
+A not-guilty plea is unnecessary because of the presumption of innocence.

-The goes on to talk about the defense demand, at the pretrial conference, for a Contested Omnibus Hearing and the 28 day time limit for it.
-In most cases, defendants waive the 28 day time limit.
-We prefer to have more time to prepare to win.
-If the prosecution has not given complete discovery to the defense, then the court may schedule a continued Rule 8 hearing – a repeat.
+The rule talks about the defense demand for a Contested Omnibus Hearing and the 28 day time limit.
+But in most cases, defendants waive the 28 day time limit.
+We prefer more time to prepare a strong defense.
+And if the prosecution has not given pre-trial discovery to the defense by this point; then the court may schedule a continued Rule 8 hearing – a repeat.

-Can the court dismiss a case at a pretrial conference?
+Can the judge dismiss a case at a pretrial conference?

-Some cases include multiples charges in the same Complaint.
+Some cases include multiple charges in the same Complaint.
 When the court dismisses charges at a pretrial conference, this is normally part of a plea agreement with the prosecutor.
 But the court rarely dismisses all charges in the Complaint at a pretrial conference.
-When the the court does dismiss the entire case, that happens at a later appearance in the court process, such as the Contested Omnibus Hearing.
+And when the court does dismiss the entire case, that generally happens at another stage in the court process, such as the Contested Omnibus Hearing.

 Can you go to jail at a pretrial conference?

-Not likely.
-A defendant almost never goes to jail at a preliminary hearing, unless he or she is already being held in jail in pretrial detention.
-For cases where defendant pleads guilty under a plea agreement, they rarely go to jail that day, if ever.
+No, not likely.
+A defendant almost never goes to jail at a preliminary hearing; unless already in pretrial detention.
+And for cases where defendant pleads guilty under a plea agreement, they rarely go to jail that day, if ever.

 Do you need to say anything at a pretrial conference?